h8d13/LKFS/README.md

 This will: Write the bootable image to the USB as part2, part1 being /efi.

+>[!TIP]
+> Finally: using `partitionmanager` I resize the disk for it to take the full USB.
-**Default credentials:** root / alpine (change after first boot!)
+> **Default credentials:** root / alpine (change after first boot!)
-Also need to run `apk update && apk upgrade` once you are in.
+> Also need to run `apk update && apk upgrade` once you are in.

-Finally: using partitionmanager I resize the disk for it to take the full USB.
+TODO: Proper mgmnt of repos...
+Have no idea how they work :D

 -----